bbalganjjm/natural_js/html/naturaljs/refr/refr0001_en_US.md

 * __API DEMO__ : Demo program for testing components or libraries in real time

-* __Constructor__ : A description of the function and constructor arguments that are executed when the component or library is created.
+* __Constructor__ : A description of the function and constructor arguments that are executed when the component instance or library instance is created.

     ex) __N.grid__[<sup>1)</sup>](#fn1)(___argument[0]___[<sup>2)</sup>](#fn2)), __N().grid__(___argument[0]___)